 Georgia Statute of Limitations on Premises Liability

 Georgia Code § 9-3-33 sets specific deadlines, called statutes of limitations, for filing certain types of lawsuits.
 For personal injuries sustained in premises liability incidents, the deadline to bring a lawsuit is usually two years from the date of the accident.
 This deadline may be longer or shorter in some circumstances, such as when the injured party is under 18 years of age, or the property owner in question is a government entity.

 While two years may seem like a long time, premises liability cases are frequently complex.
 Your best bet is to get legal help as soon as possible after the accident.

-Talk to an Atlanta Premises Liability Attorney Now
+Talk to a Georgia Premises Liability Attorney Now

-Please reach out to the legal team at Butler Law Firm when you are ready to discuss your potential premises liability claim.
+Please reach out to the legal team at Butler Kahn when you are ready to discuss your potential premises liability claim.
 We are proud of our history of success in achieving positive results for our clients, and we want to help you, too.

 We provide free initial consultations and do not accept payment from our clients unless we win money for them in settlements or trial verdicts.
 If you are interested in having us review your case, call us, send us a live chat, or fill out our online contact form.